peepsquest/tutorials/src/creatingSpritesheets.md

 };
 ```

-To build the spritesheet from a terminal
+To run the `spritesheet` task from the terminal

     pm run spritesheet

 <div class='note'>
 The generated sprite sheet and JSON meta file is supported by pixi.js.
 We'll
 cover this in a future example.
 </div>

 Look at this project's `Projfile.coffee` which has the `spritesheet` task for this tutorial.

 :::END